Argo (2012 film): Critical response

-Argo was acclaimed by critics, praising Ben Affleck's direction, the cast (especially Arkin and Goodman), the script and the editing.
-Rotten Tomatoes gives the film an approval rating of 96%, based on 358 reviews, with an average rating of 8.40/10.
-The website's critical consensus reads, "Tense, exciting and often darkly comic, Argo recreates a historical event with vivid attention to detail and finely wrought characters."
-On Metacritic, the film has a score of 86 out of 100, based on 45 reviews, indicating "universal acclaim".
-CinemaScore reported that audiences gave the film a rare "A+" grade.
+Audiences polled by CinemaScore gave the film an average grade of "A+" on an A+ to F scale.

 Naming Argo one of the best 11 films of 2012, critic Stephen Holden of The New York Times wrote: "Ben Affleck's seamless direction catapults him to the forefront of Hollywood filmmakers turning out thoughtful entertainment."
 The Washington Times said it felt "like a movie from an earlier era — less frenetic, less showy, more focused on narrative than sensation," but that the script included "too many characters that he doesn't quite develop."